ankrutik/notes/aws/solutions_arch_cert/notes.md

 Create Role > grant permissions > give Role name > copy and save link

-Log into other account > Accoutn drop down > Switch Role OR use link to open page that has Role information already filled in
+Log into other account > Account drop down > Switch Role OR use link to open page that has Role information already filled in

 ## lab: Cross Region Replication